Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-secure-validator.md

 ## Key Management

-See the [AXIASolar Keys guide](../learn/learn-keys.md) for more information on keys.
+See the [AXIACoin Keys guide](../learn/learn-keys.md) for more information on keys.
 The keys that are of primary concern for validator infrastructure are the Session keys.
 These keys sign messages related to consensus and parachains.
 Although Session keys are _not_ account keys and therefore cannot transfer funds, an attacker could use them to commit slashable behavior.